lvalcarcel/gMCStool/README.md

     <li>Identify essential tasks or essential metabolites associated with predicted essential genes.</li>
 </ol>

-#### gMCStool has been developed using R and Shiny.
+## Run it!
+gMCStool has been developed using R and Shiny.
 You can clone the repository in your own computer and run locally simply by typing:

 ```{r eval=F, echo=T}
 shiny::runApp('./app.R')